 - Breakfast is served.

-- Greet the new morning with your fourth yoga session.
-Along with Fortunata, reach, stretch and uncoil again and follow her gentle instructions.
+- Greet the new morning with your third yoga session.
+Join Fortunata, reach, stretch and uncoil again and follow her gentle instructions.
 Slowly warm up and hold each pose before bending and stretching into a series of Sun Salutations.
 Enjoy testing your limits then relax as you cool down after your class.

 - Afternoon free to relax on the beach or pick up last minute gifts from your favorite Positano boutiques.